-4. 2023/24 Audit issues
+4. 2024/25 Audit issues

 - 4.1 Where the audit opinion arising from an audit states that the control environment has been assessed as unsatisfactory the concerns highlighted are reported here and in the Annual Governance Statement.
-In 2023/24 there were no unsatisfactory audit opinions issued. - 4.2 The Glasgow City IJB commissions Glasgow City Council and NHS Greater Glasgow and Clyde to provide services on its behalf.
-As such, any significant governance issues reported in either the Council's or NHSGGCs Annual Governance Statement are considered for relevance to the Glasgow City Integration Joint Board. - 4.3 There were no significant governance issues raised by the Council of relevance to the Glasgow City Integration Joint Board, with the exception of the updates provided in section 3 above.
+In 2024/25 there were no unsatisfactory audit opinions issued. - 4.2 There was one limited assurance opinion.
+The limited opinion related to property repairs and maintenance charges and in the main was driven by the risks the Health and Social Care Partnership is exposed to due to the turnover in homelessness accommodation and the lack of management information available to verify charges levied for repairs work. - 4.3 The Glasgow City IJB commissions Glasgow City Council and NHS Greater Glasgow and Clyde to provide services on its behalf.
+As such, any significant governance issues reported in either the Council's or NHSGGCs Annual Governance Statement are considered for relevance to the Glasgow City Integration Joint Board. - 4.4 There were no significant governance issues raised by the Council of relevance to the Glasgow City Integration Joint Board, with the exception of the updates provided in section 3 above.
 The NHSGGC Internal Auditors are currently finalising their Annual Report, and we have not been made aware of any significant issues to date.